-Joseph Powell lives and works out of Northern VA with his wife Elizabeth and their two daughters.
+Joseph Powell lives and works out of Northern VA with his wife Elizabeth and their three children.

 Mirandum Pictures has worked with clients of various sizes, in countries all over the world.
 Whether you’re an indie band just toying with the idea of making a music video, or the head of a major non-profit with a detailed script, we’re ready to talk.
 Give us as broad or as detailed information as you wish on your project, and we'll get in touch.

 We’re also interested in connecting with other filmmakers and artists -- don’t be shy and drop us a line at